en_USEnglish

 What is a CMS?

-A CMS, or content management system, is an application that allows you to create, manage and modify digital content without requiring advanced technical skills.
-Popular platforms such as WordPressJoomla or Drupal offer an intuitive user interface and a multitude of themes and plugins.
+A CMS, or content management system, is an application that allows you to create, manage, and edit digital content without requiring advanced technical skills.
+Popular platforms like WordPress, Joomla, and Drupal offer an intuitive user interface and a multitude of themes and plugins.

 The advantages of a CMS

-Using a CMS offers several advantages that can greatly benefit your web agency.
+Using a CMS has several advantages that can greatly benefit your web agency.

 1. Ease of use